AI Agent Index

 Frequently asked questions

-How does Elicit pricing compare to Consensus?
+How does pricing compare between Elicit vs Consensus?

 Elicit uses a freemium model, starting at $12 per month.
 Consensus uses a freemium model, starting at $9.99 per month.
-Both pricing structures are tracked and updated regularly on The AI Agent Index.

 View full Elicit profile